4 natural ways to relieve baby's teething pain

-Somewhere around your baby’s 6-month birthday, she may begin cutting teeth.
+Somewhere around your baby’s 6-month birthday, he or she may begin cutting teeth.
 But like many milestones, there is a wide range of normal when it comes to teething.
-Don’t be surprised if your baby’s first tooth shows up when she is 2 months old (like my youngest) or if she is still toothless at 12 months old (like my oldest).
+Don’t be surprised if your baby’s first tooth shows up at 2 months old (like my youngest) or if he or she is still toothless at 12 months old (like my oldest).

 It's exciting for parents to mark the arrival of baby's first tooth, but your baby may be less than happy about this new development.
 As teeth push and erupt through the gums, baby will experience drooling, swelling and pain in his gums.
 He may be abnormally cranky and have trouble sleeping and eating for a few days.
 He may spit up or develop mild diarrhea or a rash from all the drool.
 Other teething symptoms to watch for: mild fever, congestion and ear pulling.

 The best thing you can do to help him get through it is to find ways to minimize the pain and irritation.

-While you may consider reaching for over-the-counter teething gels or tablets, the Food and Drug Administration (FDA) advises against it.
-Recently, they found inconsistent amounts of belladonna, a toxic substance, in certain homeopathic teething tablets, sometimes far exceeding the amount claimed on the label.
-The FDA recommends parents stop using these products immediately and cautions they may still be on store shelves, as one of main manufacturers (Hyland’s) has not yet issued a recall.
-Another manufacturer, Raritan Pharmaceuticals, recalled three of its products in November 2016.
+While you may consider reaching for over-the-counter teething gels or tablets, the U.S. Food and Drug Administration (FDA) advises against it.
+In 2017, they found inconsistent amounts of belladonna, a toxic substance, in certain homeopathic teething tablets, sometimes far exceeding the amount claimed on the label.
+The FDA recommends parents stop using these products immediately and cautions they may still be on store shelves.

 "The body’s response to belladonna in children under two years of age is unpredictable and puts them at unnecessary risk," said Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research.
 "We recommend that parents and caregivers not give these homeopathic teething tablets to children."